-Getting authorization for their courses will help these organizations promote greater awareness of their AP courses and continue providing their important service to students and schools.
+Getting authorization will help these organizations promote greater awareness of their AP courses and continue to provide their important service to students and schools.

-Online/Distance Learning Course Inclusion in AP Course Ledger
+Online/Distance Learning Course Inclusion in the AP Course Ledger

 Use of College Board Trademarks

 When referring to or using College Board trademarks, including the AP descriptor, in print or electronic material, all third parties must comply with the Guidelines for Using College Board Trademarks.

 For non-accredited organizations, courses not selected by an accredited school or a homeschool provider every year will be turned off after January 31.
 You should work proactively with schools that offer your course to ensure they add it and your organization to their official record of AP course offerings.